dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 make sure you don’t create dictionaries as there are no longer any column names to use for keys.

-### Exercise 3.7: Picking a different column delimitier
+### Exercise 3.7: Picking a different column delimiter

 Although CSV files are pretty common, it’s also possible that you could encounter a file that uses a different column separator such as